A unified picture of medium-induced radiation: Spectrum of medium-induced emissions

-Here $\sigma(\q,t) = N_c \rmd^2 \sigma_{\rm el}/\rmd^2\q$ is the medium elastic scattering potential.\footnote{Throughout, we adopt a shorthand notation, so that $\int_p = \int \frac{\rmd^4 p}{(2\pi)^4}$, $\int_{\p} = \int \frac{\rmd^2 \p}{(2\pi)^2}$, and $\int_\x = \int \rmd^2 \x$.} The color factor $N_c$ appears because it is only the emitted gluon that is allowed to pick up transverse momentum in the medium.
-This potential can be extracted from an effective theory that accounts for both large and small momentum exchanges with the medium~\cite{Moore:2021jwe}.
+Here $\sigma(\q,t) = N_c n(t) \rmd^2 \sigma_{\rm el}/\rmd^2\q$ is proportional to the in-medium elastic scattering cross section, where $n(t)\sim T^3$ is the density of scattering centers.\footnote{We include the number density of the scattering centers $n(t)$ into $v(\x,t)$ and $\sigma(\q,t)$ similarly to the previous works in Refs.~\cite{Mehtar-Tani:2019tvy,Mehtar-Tani:2019ygg,Barata:2021wuf}.} The color factor $N_c$ appears because, in this limit, only the emitted gluon picks up transverse momentum in the medium.
+The potential can be extracted from an effective theory that accounts for both large and small momentum exchanges with the medium~\cite{Moore:2021jwe}.
 In the main part of this paper, we will use the Gyulassy-Wang potential~\cite{Gyulassy:1993hr} that both contains a hard Coulomb-tail and implements screening in the infrared $\mu^2 \gg \q^2$,

-where $n$ is the density of medium scattering centers and $\mu$ is a screening mass of the order of the Debye mass of a thermal medium.
+where $\mu$ is a screening mass of the order of the Debye mass of a thermal medium.
 We also provide the spectrum in App.~\ref{app:htl} with the LO hard thermal loop (HTL) potential~\cite{Aurenche:2002pd}.
 Also, in Eq.~\eqref{eq:schrodinger} we neglect quark and gluon thermal masses, which corresponds to taking the high-energy limit ($E \gg m_{q,g}^4/\hat q \sim \omegaBH$), see e.g. Refs.~\cite{Arnold:2008iy,Schlichting:2021idr} for further discussion.

 When the medium is not present, $v = 0$, one recovers the propagation of a single parton in vacuum, $\Kc(\x,t_2;\y,t_1) \equiv \Kc_0(\x - \y,t_2 - t_1)$ with $\Kc_0(\x,t) = \frac{\omega}{2\pi i \, t} \exp[i\,\omega \x^2/(2t)]$.
 To only capture medium effects, the vacuum term is explicitly subtracted in Eq.~\eqref{eq:medspec-coord}.